 The optional CEM-2020 provides 10 additional contact inputs and 18 or 24 additional output contacts (depending on module type) to the DGC-2020ES.
 The CEM-2020 communicates with the DGC-2020ES through a CAN interface.
-Refer to the CEM-2020 chapter for more information.
+Refer to the CEM-2020 chapter in the Accessories manual for more information.